Here are some of the things you might be wondering.

 Can you do mid-week sessions?

 Yes.
-I really enjoy working mid-week, as it means I can be home with my husband and babies on the weekend. : )
+I really enjoy working mid-week, as it means I can be home with my man and my babies on the weekend. : )

 Afternoon and evening sessions are my jam and I can also rock early morning sessions - there's something enchanting about those first waking moments that cannot be matched by any other time of the day.